janschupke/lines/_PRP/INIT.md

 2. Add new completed features to the implementation history
 3. Update key achievements and lessons learned
 4. Maintain comprehensive documentation of completed work
+5. **ALWAYS** update project root README.md if tech stack or features have changed during implementation

 ### Agent Code Structure Protocol:
 1. **ALWAYS** use enums and constants instead of hardcoded values
+2. **ALWAYS** use Tailwind theme classes instead of hardcoded colors
-2. **ALWAYS** extract reusable patterns and utility functions
+3. **ALWAYS** extract reusable patterns and utility functions
-3. **ALWAYS** refactor code when new additions cause structural issues
+4. **ALWAYS** refactor code when new additions cause structural issues
-4. **ALWAYS** maintain logical file organization and component hierarchy
+5. **ALWAYS** maintain logical file organization and component hierarchy
-5. **ALWAYS** avoid duplication of business logic across files
+6. **ALWAYS** avoid duplication of business logic across files
-6. **ALWAYS** use proper abstraction layers for complex operations
+7. **ALWAYS** use proper abstraction layers for complex operations
-7. **NEVER** leave hardcoded strings or magic numbers in code
+8. **NEVER** leave hardcoded strings or magic numbers in code
+9. **NEVER** use hardcoded color values in CSS or className
-8. **NEVER** proceed without refactoring if code structure becomes unclear
+10. **NEVER** proceed without refactoring if code structure becomes unclear

 ## Development Cycle Checklist